react-hook-form/error-message/README.md

       <input
         name="multipleErrorInput"
         ref={register({
-          required: 'This is required.',
+          required: "This is required.",
           pattern: {
             value: /d+/,
-            message: 'This input is number only.',
+            message: "This input is number only."
           },
           maxLength: {
             value: 10,
-            message: 'This input exceed maxLength.',
+            message: "This input exceed maxLength."
-          },
+          }
         })}
       />
       <ErrorMessage errors={errors} name="multipleErrorInput">